 Pictures can be found on an individual's page under the "Detailed family genealogy" link, but we also have a picture gallery where many pictures can be found.

 - Did you know that prior to 1752 in Great Britain, dates between 1st January and 24th March were recorded as belonging to the previous year?

 - Yeoman, husbandmen, cottagers, labourers.
 What were they?

 Looking at the amount of information and the number of people involved in our family tree, you need a pretty large nutshell to capture the basics of the Backer Dirks family.
 However, here are some interesting points to start with...

 The name Backer Dirks hasn't always existed.
 In the olden days, before 1813, there was a Backer family and a Dirks family.
 These families are still thriving today in the Netherlands.
-The name Backer Dirks first came about in April 1813 after an exciting affair involving two cousins of these families, a certain Jan Dam Backer and a Jan Dam Dirks, who changed their identities when one of them was called up to enlist in Napoleon's army.
-Following this affair, Jan Dam Dirks changed his name to Jan Dam Backer Dirks.
+The name Backer Dirks first came about in April 1813 after an exciting adventure involving two cousins of these families, a certain Jan Dam Backer and a Jan Dam Dirks, who changed their identities when one of them was called up to enlist in Napoleon's army.
+Following this adventure, Jan Dam Dirks changed his name to Jan Dam Backer Dirks.

 There are just over 20 Backer Dirks' in the World today.
 We are all related to each other and can trace our ancestry back to the first Backer Dirks, Jan Dam Backer Dirks, and to his great-great-great grandfather Johan Jacobsz Kuchenbecker who was born around 1568.
 He became a Master Baker in Jever, a town which now lies in North Germany.